 - 20 grapes

-- 80 g. gorgonzola dolce (creamy & mild gorgonzola)
+- 80 grams gorgonzola dolce (creamy & mild gorgonzola)

-- 80 g. toasted & salted pistachios, ground
+- 80 grams toasted & salted pistachios, ground

-- Wash & dry grapes with a kitchen towel.
-Set aside.
+- Wash & dry the grapes with a kitchen towel then set them aside.

-- In a bowl, mix gorgonzola and cream cheese until homogenous.
-Set aside.
+- In a bowl, mix the gorgonzola and cream cheese until homogenous.
+Set them aside.

-- Crush pistachios in a food chopper or food processor.
+- Crush the pistachios in a food chopper or food processor.
 Transfer to a bowl.
 Set aside.

-- Dip dry grapes in the cheese mixture.
-Make it thick because the cheese mixture gets thin in the fridge.
-Coat with crushed pistachios by rolling it in the bowl.
+- Dip the dry grapes in the cheese mixture.
+Make it thick because the cheese mixture gets thin while staying in the refrigerator.
+Coat them with the crushed pistachios by rolling it in the bowl.